 Show, don’t tell.

 Best of all, you don’t have to schedule a meeting.
-You can just record the video, email the private sharing link that Screenrec generates for you and your team can watch it in their own time.
+You can just record your screen and email the video using the private sharing link that Screenrec generates for you.
+Your team can watch it in their own time.

 See the video below to learn more.